Install Bridge for Linux for Containers

 RUN ACCEPT_EULA=y yum install -y $(find . -name *.rpm) && rm -rf *.rpm

-7. Build a new container image using the docker build command.
-The following command builds an image in the current directory, tagging it with the word "bridge_base".
+For example, the following command builds an image in the current directory, tagging it with the word "bridge_base":

 docker buildx build --platform=linux/amd64 -t bridge_base .

-8. Check that the base image you created is displayed in the list of images.
+8. Check that the base image you created is displayed in the list of images:

 docker images | grep bridge